 Minor Aggressive Act Level 3 Engaging in non serious but inappropriate physical contact, i.e., hitting, poking, pulling or pushing.
 Other behaviors that may be considered under this violation are running in the building, hallways, or corridors, pulling a chair out from underneath another person, or other behaviors that demonstrate low level hostile behaviors.
 K-4 Skills training - Apology Contract - no contact Instructional activity or lesson - School expectations training Hands-off Academy Check in/Check out Plan to regain privileges 5-8 Above options Skills training - Emotional Regulation, Conflict Resolution/mediati on Restorative Lesson/Activity - Community service A: Conference with School Official I: Out-of- school Suspension (6- 10 Days) Mitigating Circumstances- Witnessed as "messing around" Friends, but actions went too far Minimal impact to others Behaviors self corrected or were immediately stopped Accepted responsibility, apologized to one another, rendered aide, and showed remorse Action was prompted by others Reasonable use of physical response as a form of self-defense or protecting others.
-It is plausible that the student did not have good understanding of actions Aggravating Circumstances- • Witnessed as more than "messing" around Injury or likelihood of serious injury Did not stop immediately when told Did not accept responsibility, apologize, render aide, or express remorse Was instigating or prompting others Others were affected or saw and were affected by incident.
-Motivation was to inflict pain, control, or get revenge
+It is plausible that the student did not have good understanding of actions Aggravating Circumstances- • Witnessed as more than "messing" around Injury or likelihood of serious injury Did not stop immediately when told Did not accept responsibility, apologize, render aide or express remorse Was instigating or prompting others Others were affected or saw and were affected by incident.
+Motivation was to inflic pain, control, or get revenge

 Fighting Level 3 Mutual participation in an incident involving physical violence.
 Verbal confrontation alone does not constitute fighting.
-K-4 Apology skills training Instructional activity or lesson Hands-off Academy Check in/Check out Plan to regain privileges 5-8 Above options Emotional Regulation Training Conflict resolution /mediation skills training Community service with peers Discussions with law enforcement Restorative Lesson/Activity.
-D: Temporary Removal from Classes L: Expulsion Mitigating Circumstances- Witnessed as "messing around" Friends, but actions went too far Minimal impact to others Behaviors self corrected or were immediately stopped Accepted responsibility, apologized to one another, rendered aide, and showed remorse Action was prompted by others Reasonable and minimal use of physical response as a form of self-defense or protecting others.
+K-4 Apology skills training Instructional activity or lesson Hands-off Academy Check in/Check out Plan to regain privilege 5-8 Above options Emotional Regulation Training Conflict resolution /mediation skills training Community service with peers Discussions with law enforcement Restorative Lesson/Activity.
+3 L: Expulsion Mitigating Circumstances- Witnessed as "messing around" Friends, but actions went too far Minimal impact to others Behaviors self corrected or were immediately stopped Accepted responsibility, apologized to one another, rendered aide, and showed remorse Action was prompted by others Reasonable and minimal use of physical response as a form of self-defense or protecting others.
 Aggravating Circumstances- Prior interventions failed to change behavior Witnessed as more than "messing" around Injury or likelihood of serious injury Did not stop immediately when told Did not accept responsibility, apologize, render aide or express remorse Was instigating or prompting others Others were affected or saw and were affected by the incident.
-Motivation was to inflict pain, control, or get revenge Endangerment Level 4 Circumstances for or Considerations Recklessly endangering another person with a substantial risk of imminent death or physical injury.
+Motivation was to inflict pain, control, or get revenge Endangerment Level 4 Circumstances for Considerations Recklessly endangering another person with a substantial risk of imminent death or physical injury.
 A.R.S. §13-1201.
-Apology skills training Su In-school uspension (1-5 ays) L: Expulsion Mitigating Circumstances: Due to the severity of this type of incident, an investigation to determine the circumstances may involve law enforcement to help decide mitigation.
+Apology skills training G: In-school Suspension (1-5 Days) L: Expulsion Mitigating Circumstances- Due to the severity of this type of incident, an investigation to determine the circumstances may involve law enforcement to help decide mitigation.
 Posed no imminent harm or injury - see Recklessness.
-Recognized danger and stopped immediately Accepted responsibility, apologized, rendered aide, or showed remorse It is plausible that the Circumstances- Imminent and
+Recognized danger and stopped immediately Accepted responsibility, apologized, rendered aide, or showed remorse It is plausible that the student did not have good understanding of actions Circumstances- Imminent and predictable serious injury Did not stop immediately when danger was obvious Did not accept responsibility, apologize, render aid or express remorse.
+Was instigating or prompting others